mdabdullah008/mdabdullah008/README.md

 ### Hi there 👋 I'm Mohammed Abdullah,

-I'm a college student making and hosting applications as a hobby.
+I'm a college student making and hosting applications as a hobby and aim to become a software engineer.

-- ⚡ **Fun fact:** I believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
 - 🔭 I’m currently studying:
 	- College (HSC-2027)
    	- C Programming
+   	- Bash Scripting
-- :bulb: I'm interested in all things : **Scripting, Software programming, Linux, Homelabbing**
+- :bulb: I'm interested in all things : **Scripting, Software programming, Linux Ricing, Homelabbing, Modding**
-- 🐧 I'm currently using Arch as my main distro.
+- 🐧 I'm currently using Arch (btw) as my main distro.
 - 💬 Talk to me about anything that interests you.

 ## My Skills Include